ChanMunFai/ChanMunFai/README.md

 # Hi there, I'm Mun Fai 👋

-I am an AI enthusiast who has just graduated from an MSc in AI and a BSC in Econonetrics and Mathematical Economomics.
+I am an AI enthusiast with extensive experience in machine learning including having published a paper on self-supervised learning in a top journal.
 I am proficient in R, Python and deep learning frameworks like Pytorch.

   ### You can find me on: